samanyastra/springboot-ff-june/worksheet/project_101.md

         - Grade 'F' - for rest of them

 ### Create a function to show
-    - Percentage of each student(20)
+    - Percentage of each student(10)
-    - Average of each class(20)
+    - Average of each class(10)
-    - Overall school percentage Average(25)
+    - Overall school percentage Average(20)
     - Subject wise average score(30)
-    - List all users with below details
+    - List all users with below details(30)
         - Name
         - class
         - Batch
         - Scores
-            - Array of
+            - Array of objects containing
                 - Subject
                 - Score
                 - Grade